zgourley/wdi_final/01-week/git_basics/README.md

 #Git 'Er Done!
-(The Basics of Git)
+(The Fundamentals of Git)
 ###More Git Puns:
 * "Git With The Program"
 * "Gitting Down With Git"
 * "Let's Git Going"

 ##Learning Objectives
-By the end of today's lesson, you will be able to:
+By the end of today's lesson, you will:

-* explain the basics of version control and Git
+* understand the fundamentals of version control and Git
-* explain the differences between Git and Github
+* understand the differences between Git and Github
 * initialize a new local repository
 * stage and commit files to this local repository
 * write good commit messages using best practices